FlynnTaggart/VShell/README.md

 # VShell
-A simple bash emulator which takes a zip or tar file as an working directory
+A simple bash emulator which takes a zip file as an working directory

 # Setup
 1. Install requirements: